Warm sunshine today, with triple digit heat ahead this week

 Pop up thunderstorms possible over the next few days

 QUAD CITIES, Iowa/Ill.
 (KWQC) -- After a fairly mild stretch of weather, we’ll see heat and humidity returning to our weather picture.
 Look for warm sunshine, along with a pop up storm or two later this afternoon.
 Highs should reach the 80′s to near the 90 degree mark.
 Mostly sunny skies return Monday with a chance for showers and thunderstorms through the afternoon and into the evening hours.
 Some of these storms could become strong to severe, as the Storm Prediction Center has put us at a Level 1 risk.
-Our attention then turns to the rising heat and humidity, with temperatures in the 90′s, and heat index readings well into the triple digits.
+Our attention then turns to the rising heat and humidity, with temperatures well into the 90′s, and heat index readings soaring into the triple digits.
 Off and on storm chances could be possible through the period.
+We’ll keep you updated.

-TODAY: Mostly sunny and very warm.
+TODAY: Mostly sunny, hazy and very warm.
 Pop up showers or storms possible by afternoon.
 High: 90°.
 Wind: NW 5-10 mph.

 TONIGHT: Mostly clear and warm overnight.
 Low: 69°.
 Wind: N 5-10 mph.